notaustens/MDT-Configuration-Guide/README.md

 #### For the Latitude E7450

-For the Dell Latitude E7450 model, you use the Dell Driver CAB file, which is accessible via the [Dell TechCenter website](https://go.microsoft.com/fwlink/p/?LinkId=619544).
+For the Dell Latitude E7450 model, you use the Dell Driver CAB file, which is accessible via the [Dell Tech Center website](https://go.microsoft.com/fwlink/p/?LinkId=619544).

 In these steps, we assume you've downloaded and extracted the CAB file for the Latitude E7450 model to the **D:\Drivers\Dell Inc.\Latitude E7450** folder.